Garden of Eden on Sarawak

 There though remains another option that Garden of Eden was formed gradually by karst processes.
-In such case, it belongs to a different type of karst formations – a karst valley.
+In such a case, it belongs to a different type of karst formations – a karst valley.

 Earlier scientists considered that it is impossible to have 1 km long and almost as wide cave chamber.
 But these views somewhat changed since 1981, when just some 6 km to the north-east was discovered world’s largest cave chamber – Sarawak Chamber.
 This chamber is approximately 600 m long, 435 m wide and up to 115 m high.
-Thus there exists a possibility that Garden of Eden was even larger cave chamber which collapsed long ago and most of the debris was washed away through Deer Cave.
+Thus there exists a possibility that the Garden of Eden was an even larger cave chamber that collapsed long ago and most of the debris was washed away through Deer Cave.

 Volume of this potential sinkhole – 150 million m³ – would make it the largest in the world, considerably larger than the 119 million m³ large Xiaozhai tiankeng – world’s deepest sinkhole (662 m).